 Fermenting in Instant Pot

-• After the time is complete, the batter would be fermented and ready to use.
-If the batter has not risen well, ferment it for couple of more hours.
-The batter should be frothy and airy on the top.
+• After the time is complete, the batter will be fermented and ready to use.
+If the batter has not risen well, ferment it for a couple of more hours.
+The batter should be frothy and airy on top.

 Perfectly fermented idli batter in the instant pot